DeviCatOutlet/devicatoutlet.github.io/about.md

 * ![](img/dclogo.png)

 * ## About DeviCat
-  * **Name:** Rachelle
-  * **Nationality:** Canadian
-  * **Role:** Digital Artist & Owner of DeviCat Design Studios

   ---

-Rachelle is a self-taught digital artist and has been live streaming her work on Twitch.tv since 2015.
+DeviCat is a self-taught digital artist and has been live streaming their work on Twitch.tv since 2015.

-In 2021, she became a small shop owner featuring her character, CandiCat.
-Her dream is to create designs that others can resonate with; to put a smile on their face and a warmth in their hearts.

 “I believe everyone has the potential to not only do something amazing, but the ability for compassion to themselves and those around them.” - DeviCat